rsksmart/ri-aggregation/docs/protocol.md

 #### Description

-Withdraws funds from Rollup account to appropriate balance of the indicated Ethereum address.
+Withdraws funds from Rollup account to appropriate balance of the indicated Rootstock address.

 #### Onchain operation